 If you would like to receive a more accurate estimate of the level of compensation that you could claim, please speak to our claims team today.
 They can arrange for a personal injury lawyer to value your claim for you.

 How To Start A Claim For Neglect At The Whiston Hospital

-If you are injured at Whiston Hospital, as an inpatient, an outpatient, or a person visiting the A&E department for emergency medical treatment, you may have a valid cause to make a claim if you are injured through a negligent act.
+If you are injured as an inpatient, an outpatient, or a person visiting the A&E department for emergency medical treatment, you may have a valid cause to make Whiston Hospital negligence claims if you can prove that negligence was to blame.
 In this case, there are a number of things that you can do a) when the incident takes place, and b) at a later stage, to prepare for your claim.
-These steps could include:

 - Gather evidence of how you were injured.
 For example, you could take photographs or video.
 You should also keep any documentation related to the incident.
 For example, receipts for prescription charges, any test results, etc. You obviously won’t have access to your full medical file, but you may have snippets of documented evidence that could be of value

 - If you were injured in an accident at the hospital, then check to see if there were any witnesses to the event.
 If there were, ask them for their contact details.
 This is so they can be called upon to give testimony later in the claim if needed

 - Document all of the expenses that your encounter due to the injuries you have suffered.
 This would include out of pocket expenses such as travel costs and also ongoing losses such as lost income due to missing work